 The Performing Animal Welfare Society was founded in 1984 to protect performing animals, giving those that are abandoned, abused and retired a peaceful place to live.
 The organization ensures captive wildlife is kept under the best standards of care while educating the public about issues that impact captive wildlife and lobbying the USDA and Congress for the passage of legislation to protect these animals.

-PAWS garnered nearly $2.3 million in donations during 2016, which support its sanctuary operations and the daily care of animals.
-The charity is headquartered in Galt, California
+PAWS garnered over $1.2 million in donations during 2017, which support its sanctuary operations and the daily care of animals.
+The charity is headquartered in Galt, Calif.

 13. National Fish and Wildlife Foundation